Arithmetic Chern-Simons theory with real places: Abstract

 \section{Abstract}

-The goal of this paper is two folds: we generalize the arithmetic Chern-Simons theory over totally imaginary number fields to arbitrary number fields (with real places) and provide new examples of non-trivial arithmetic Chern-Simons invariant with coefficient $\Z/n\Z$ $ (n \geq 2)$ associated to a non-abelian gauge group.
-The main idea for the generalization is to use cohomology with compact support to deal with real places.
-So far, the non-trivial examples are limited to some non-abelian gauge group with coefficient $\Z/2\Z$ and the abelian cyclic gauge group with coefficient $\Z/n\Z$.
-Our non-trivial examples with non-abelian gauge group and general coefficient $\Z/n\Z$ will be given by a simple twisting argument.
-In the appendix, we explain alternative method of generalization based on the work of Zink and Conrad-Masullo.
+The goal of this paper is two-fold: we generalize the arithmetic Chern-Simons theory over totally imaginary number fields studied in \cite{ACST1, ACST} to arbitrary number fields (with real places) and provide new examples of non-trivial arithmetic Chern-Simons invariant with coefficient $\Z/n\Z$ $ (n \geq 2)$ associated to a non-abelian gauge group.
+The main idea for the generalization is to use cohomology with compact support (see \cite{ADT}) to deal with real places.
+Before the results of this paper, non-trivial examples were limited to some non-abelian gauge group with coefficient $\Z/2\Z$ in \cite{ACST} and the abelian cyclic gauge group with coefficient $\Z/n\Z$ in \cite{BCG}.
+Our non-trivial examples (with non-abelian gauge group and general coefficient $\Z/n\Z$) will be given by a simple twisting argument based on examples of \cite{BCG}.